Skip to content

 Using your paddleboard in case of flooding: Tips and precautions

-During a major flood , it's impossible to use your car to get supplies or visit your neighbors if needed.
-Ideally, you'd have a boat, but unless you live by the sea, few people in the countryside own one.
-Howeve...
+During a flood with a strong current, it's impossible to use your car to get supplies or visit neighbors if needed.
+Ideally, a boat would be necessary, but unless you live by t...

 Utiliser son paddle en cas d’inondation : Conseils et précautions